Hannah Diamond

-Hannah Amond (born 20 June 1991), known professionally as Hannah Diamond, is an English singer, songwriter, photographer, and visual artist.
+Hannah Marie Amond (born 20 June 1991), known professionally as Hannah Diamond, is an English singer, songwriter, photographer, and visual artist.
 She has recorded on A.G.
 Cook's PC Music label since 2013, beginning with her debut single "Pink and Blue".
-Her music and visual art employs an aesthetic of hyperreality, heavily produced cuteness in tension with sincerity.
-Her debut studio album, Reflections, was released in 2019.
-Diamond has also produced visual artwork and promotional materials for other artists and publications.
+Her music and visual art employs an aesthetic of hyperreality and heavily produced cuteness in tension with sincerity.

+Diamond released her debut studio album, Reflections, in November 2019, followed by her second studio album, Perfect Picture, in October 2023.
+She also works as a photographer, producing visual artwork and promotional materials for herself as well as other artists and publications.